Alaa-AbuSarah/Behaviour_Cup/README.md

 <summary><b>Applying Steps</b></summary>
 <br>

-1. **Create a Behaviour Tree**: In your project file, navigate to `Create > Behaviour Tree`.
+1. **Create a Behavior Tree**: In your project file, navigate to `Create > Behavior Tree`.
 2. **Access the Editor Window**: Double-click on the created tree to open the editor window.
-3. **Edit Your Tree**: Utilize custom nodes or built-in nodes to design and configure your behaviour tree.
+3. **Edit Your Tree**: Utilize custom nodes or built-in nodes to design and configure your Behavior tree.
-4. **Attach the Tree to a GameObject**: In your scene, attach a `BehaviourTreeRunner` component to a GameObject and add your created behaviour tree to it.
+4. **Attach the Tree to a GameObject**: In your scene, attach a `BehaviorTreeRunner` component to a GameObject and add your created Behavior tree to it.
-5. **Play and Enjoy**: Press play in the Unity Editor and witness your designed behaviour tree in action within your scene.
+5. **Play and Enjoy**: Press play in the Unity Editor and witness your designed Behavior tree in action within your scene.
-6. **Observe and Iterate**: Analyze the behaviour of your agents or AI in the scene, iterate on the tree as needed to refine their actions.
+6. **Observe and Iterate**: Analyze the Behavior of your agents or AI in the scene, iterate on the tree as needed to refine their actions.

 ---
 </details>